cwsdigital/tailwind-utopia/README.md

 **N.B.** there are drawbacks to using clamp() - most notably for accessibility, as it can limit the users ability to zoom the text.
 This can result in not meeting WCAG criteria.
 For more details [see this post from Adrian Roselli](https://adrianroselli.com/2019/12/responsive-type-and-zoom.html).

 #### prefix
-By default, this plugin will prefix all of the utility selectors with a prrefix of `fl:`.
+By default, this plugin will prefix all of the utility selectors with a prefix of `fl:`.
 You can customise this to whatever you choose with this config option.
 This is the default as it avoids collision with Tailwind's base (static) text sizes.

 **Using an Empty Prefix** <br />
 It is possible (preferable?) to have no prefix.